Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 In Nara-machi, the old merchant town:

-• Head to Ajimi Izakaya [Google Maps location] or Totomaru Izakaya [Google Maps location] for a delicious authentic Japanese dining experience (both are closed on Mondays).
+• Head to Ajimi Izakaya [Google Maps location] or Totomaru Izakaya [Google Maps location] for a delicious, authentic Japanese dining experience.
+(Both are closed on Mondays.)

-• Vegan Cafe Ramuna [Google Maps location] offers plant-based dining options, with delicious dishes available on Fridays, Saturdays and Mondays.
+• Vegan Cafe Ramuna [Google Maps location] offers plant-based dining options, with delicious dishes on Fridays, Saturdays and Mondays.

 • Shizuka Omiya [Google Maps location] (closed Tuesdays) is the spot to savour Kamameshi, a traditional Japanese rice dish cooked in an iron pot.